-$$Y_i = \beta_0 + X_i \beta_1 + AllGirls_i \beta_2 + Mix_i \beta_3 + u_i. \tag{1}$$ more complete picture of whether that family had a subsequent child.
-For the 'second child' sample, we include all families with a first child age six or higher and form the dependent variable as taking the value one when a second child is present.
-For the 'third child' sample, we include all families with at least two children and in which the second child is at least 6 years old.
+$$Y_i = \beta_0 + X_i \beta_1 + All Girls_i \beta_2 + Mix_i \beta_3 + u_i. \tag{1}$$

+We consider two dependent variables.
+The first is an indicator that the family had another child.
+Clearly, the event "had a another child" depends on the time frame considered, and we settled for a six year window, so that our dependent variable is effectively "had another child within six years."
+That is, for the 'second child' sample, we include all families with a first child age six or higher and form the dependent variable as taking the value one when a second child is present.
+Similarly, for the 'third child' sample, we include all families with at least two children and in which the second child is at least 6 years old.
 The dependent variable in this case takes the value one when a third child is present.
 The other dependent variable is an indicator that the child of the indicated parity is a boy.
 We impose no age restriction on these regressions beyond those listed in the data description.